whitesmith/coisas/README.md

 To customize the app behavior specifically for your repository, create a file named `coisas.js` and put it at the root of the repository.
 That file may contain anything and will be loaded and executed dynamically by **coisas** as part of its initialization process.

-From that file you must modify the global object `window.coisas`, whose defaults are specified in [preferences.js](preferences.js) (along with comments to explain each property).
+From that file you must modify the global object `window.qontent`, whose defaults are specified in [preferences.js](preferences.js) (along with comments to explain each property).
 If you need more customization options I'm happy to include them, please open an issue.

 #### Styles